Skip to content

 Tim Hildebrandt in a 1987 Bernardsville News interview.

-1977- Star Wars.- The duo produced the finished product in 36 hours, taking turns sleeping and painting after drawing the figures on the panel.
+1977—Star Wars.
+The duo produced the finished product in 36 hours, taking turns sleeping and painting after drawing the figures on the panel.
 “I think we spent about four hours working on it together,” said Hildebrandt.
-They had also produced the poster not having seen the movie.
+They also produced the poster without having seen the movie.

 Greg and Tim Hildebrandt disappeared to their studio for 36 hours and emerged with their creation.
-It was shown a day later and they loved it.
+They showed it a day later, and they loved it.

 I should have talked more about Star Wars — the fuller story of the movie poster is wild, including my dad. mom, and I going to the East Coast premier.
 When you have the time, here’s the hour long video about it.
 Click Here